Investing in Real Estate With Arrived Vs. High-Yield Savings Accounts

 When you sign up for a high-yield savings account, you agree to a variable rate heavily tied to the current economy.
 In our example case, as inflation keeps cooling, APYs may go down.

-Real estate traditionally has lower volatility, meaning returns stay on pace year-over-year.
+On the other hand, real estate traditionally has lower volatility, meaning returns stay on pace year-over-year.
 This is especially true with fractional real estate like Arrived, where you can spread your investment over several properties in multiple markets.

 When you make any investment, you’ll likely end up paying taxes.
 In the case of high-yield savings accounts, interest income is taxed at your highest marginal tax rate.
 That could be more than 30% federal income taxes on every dollar, plus the potential for additional state income tax.